q-m/questionmark-barcodes/README.md

 # Questionmark::Barcodes

-Questionmark::Barcodes (QM:B for short) was extracted from Questionmark-API in order to share our custom barcode logic between API and Hoard.
+Questionmark::Barcodes (QM:B for short) was extracted from one of Questionmark's internal systems in order to share our custom barcode logic between multiple systems.

+We've got some documentation on how we use [barcodes](./doc/barcodes.md) and [dummy EANs](./doc/dummy-eans.md), which led to the creation of this repository.

 ## Installation

-Because this will be a privately hosted gem hosted on GitHub at first, installation instructions are a little different than usual.
-Add this to the application's `Gemfile`:
+Because this won't be published as a gem on Github, you can install it by adding this to the application's `Gemfile`:

     gem 'questionmark-barcodes', github: 'q-m/questionmark-barcodes', tag: 'v0.1.0'